Chingford, Waltham Forest

 Chingford’s name may be derived from words meaning ‘ford of the stump-dwellers’, a reference to houses built on poles to keep them clear of the marshy ground, but others have suggested that ‘ching’ is a corruption of ‘shingle’.
 Either way, the early riverside settlement was probably located in modern South Chingford.

 The first church was erected on Chingford Mount in the twelfth century, when patches of Epping Forest were beginning to be cleared, afterwards becoming the sites of Chingford’s disconnected hamlets.
 Three hundred years later Henry VIII commissioned the building of a lodge in Fairmead Park, two miles to the north-east of the Mount, to provide a grandstand view of the hunt in Epping Forest.
-This is now a museum of the forest’s history and is known as Queen Elizabeth’s Hunting Lodge.
+Shown in the photo above, this is now a museum of the forest’s history and is known as Queen Elizabeth’s Hunting Lodge.

 Chingford remained a quiet parish, isolated by the River Lea and the forest and lacking public transport until the railway was extended here from Walthamstow in 1873.
 Even then, expansion advanced at a snail’s pace.